-- Power supply voltage will drop over long cable distances due to wire resistance - Operating access control devices with inadequate or excess voltage makes them run hotter, wear out faster, operate erratically or not at all - Rule of thumb for access control devices is that voltage drop cannot exceed 5% of the supply voltage
+Power supply voltage will drop over long cable distances due to wire resistance.
+Operating access control devices with inadequate or excess voltage makes them run hotter, wear out faster, operate erratically or not at all.
+A good rule of thumb for access control devices is that voltage drop cannot exceed 5% of the supply voltage.
+There are many free voltage drop calculators available on the Internet to obtain a voltage drop calculation by simply entering the wire gauge, voltage, distance and load current (Amps).